 Homework will be assigned on a regular basis but will NOT be collected.
 However, it is your responsibility to have the homework completed before the following lecture.
 It is essential to your success in this course that you put a solid effort into the homework.
 This is how you will learn physics and succeed in the class.
-(The guizzes you will be taking will generally be based on the homework and lecture material).
+(The quizzes you will be taking will generally be based on the homework problems assigned).
 If you are having difficulties with the class/homework, here are some things that I recommend to help you succeed in the class:

-- 1. Ask for help during class and attend office hours - 2.
+- 1. Ask for help during class and attend office hours. - 2.
 Work together and discuss problems with other students in the class - 3.
-Math & Science Tutorial Center (Student Success Center).
+Math & Science Tutorial Center.

 On the homework, quizzes, as well as on the exams, you need to show all your work in complete detail in order to receive full credit.
 Your solutions should show your step-by-step process and logic that was used to obtain the answer.
 No credit will be given if no work is shown even if you obtain the correct answer to the problem.
-Answers to homework even problems will be posted on my homepage.

-De Anza College Academic Integrity "The following types of misconduct for which students are subject to disciplinary sanctions apply at all times on campus as well as to any-off campus functions sponsored or supervised by the college: cheating, plagiarism or knowingly furnishing false information in the classroom or to a college officer"
+De Anza College Academic Integrity

+"The following types of misconduct for which students are subject to disciplinary sanctions apply at all times on campus as well as to any-off campus functions sponsored or supervised by the college: cheating, plagiarism or knowingly furnishing false information in the classroom or to a college officer"